Planning applications in the City of York Council’s online planning portal are routinely monitored by York Civic Trust as casework.

 Such appraisals are sifted through the work of the Trust’s Heritage Planning Officer, the Heritage Planning Studio (a voluntary partnership between the Trust and the University of York’s MA in Conservation Studies postgraduates) and, ultimately, the Trust’s Planning Committee, which meets ten times a year.

 Below are details and links to some of the most important recent planning applications from the Trust’s point of view, and, where appropriate, pdfs of the Trust’s formal written responses.
+A separate webpage includes archived casework that has now been determined.
 The planning system allows three types of response: support, objection, or to make a general comment on an application.

 York Civic Trust’s response: Support